rydland/autolif/README.md

 #### You can execute scripts by pressing hotkeys for the corresponding features.
 * __Boost__
   * _[Shift + F12]_
-    * Boost your FPS & Ping in LiF - (assign high/128 priority to "cm_client" & kill "launcher.exe" via PowerShell).
+    * Boosts your FPS & Ping in LiF - (assign high/128 priority to "cm_client" & kill "launcher.exe" via PowerShell).
 * __Stop Script__
   * _[Esc]_
     * Cancel all running scripts.
 * __AutoSow 1*∞__
   * _[Shift + F1]_
-    * Sow seeds on current soil tile on a straight walking pattern.
+    * Automatically Sows seeds on current and next soil tiles in a straight walking pattern.
 Must have "Sow" as your left-click option in-game.
 ## WIP a/o 25/03/2019
 * AutoHarvest
 * AutoGather